TankEngine-ish/property_management_system_full_stack_app/README.md

 # Project Overview
-This is my now second full-stack application.
-I used Go, Typescript with Next.js, little bit of tailwind, PostgreSQL and my favorite Docker Compose.
+This is now my second full-stack application.
+But with a twist.

 The reason why I did this is because our property manager needed assistance collecting fees for building repairs and I've decided to use the opportunity to create a coding project to keep track of who's paying.